garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/WMessage.md

 ### Viewing Port 80

-Viewing port 80 we see a login for and an option is register:
+Viewing port 80 we see a login form and an option is register:

 ![[Pasted image 20240810205704.png]]